HL7/cql/input/pages/03-developersguide.md

 ### Related Context Retrieves

-> Support for specifying search paths, include and reverseInclude elements in the Retrieve is a new feature of CQL 1.5, and is trial-use.
+> Support for specifying search paths, include and reverseInclude elements in the Retrieve was introduced in CQL 1.5, and is trial-use.
 {: .note-info}

 To allow queries to cross contexts, CQL supports the notion of a _related context retrieve_.
 For example, consider a neonatal measure where the infant is the subject of the measure.
 In order to calculate gestational age, the measure may need to retrieve information from the mother's record.
 Without the ability to cross contexts, this would not be possible.
 The following example illustrates this usage: